JohnHenrySplitMyHeart/bikesanity-ui/README.md

 The output of this stage is a technical thing called a "pickle" that contains all the information in the journal in a way that's easy to work with.
 If you'd like, by sending me this (see below) I can host your newly converted journal on [**bikejournalbackup.com**](https://www.bikejournalbackup.com).

-3. Turn the journal into shiny new HTML.
+3. Turn the journal into shiny new HTML or (**new!**) PDF.
 Again, with the journal ID in the box, just one click will convert it and publish to your local machine.
-Coming soon: PDF and EPUB (for ebooks) output!
+Use the checkboxes to indicate which format (or formats) to generate.
 ![Publishing](docs/publish.png "Publishing")

-Click on the link to view the HTML.
+Click on the link to view the HTML or the PDF generated.

 ### How do I get it?

 Complete installers are available for:

-- [**Windows 7/10**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui/releases/download/v1.0.1/BikeSanitySetup.exe) as an `.exe` package
+- [**Windows 7/10**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui/releases/download/v1.1.0/BikeSanitySetup.exe) as an `.exe` package
-- [**Linux (Ubuntu variants)**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui/releases/download/v1.0.1/BikeSanity.deb) as a `.deb` package
+- [**Mac OS**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui/releases/download/v1.1.0/BikeSanity.dmg) as a `dmg` package
-- A Mac version will be coming soon!
+- [**Linux (Ubuntu variants)**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui/releases/download/v1.1.0/BikeSanity.deb) as a `.deb` package

 You can download the latest packages using the links above (or in the _Releases_ section).
 You can also download installers from [**bikejournalbackup.com**](https://www.bikejournalbackup.com/download.html).